Aviator Game

 Bankroll Management

-- Never bet more than you can afford to lose
+• Only play with money you can afford to lose

 Emotional Aspects